alf45tar/Pedalino/README.md

 ![Fritzing](https://github.com/alf45tar/Pedalino/blob/master/Pedalino_bb.png)

+## Auto Sensing

+## Expression pedals

+There is no recognized standard for expression pedal inputs.
+Effects and amp manufacturers use whatever variations are appropriate for their particular application.
+This can cause problems for the consumer needing to find an expression pedal that will work well with particular devices.

+Most potentiometers have three connectors; Clockwise, Counter-clockwise, and Wiper.
+Amazingly, there are multiple different ways these can be wired, all achieving largely the same result, which means yet more variations for expression pedals.
+The most common expression pedal wiring is to connect the pot to a 1/4″ stereo (TRS) instrument jack as follows:

+An expression pedal with wiring polarity that matches the equipment specifications is required.
+Using a pedal with incompatible wiring can result in limited range, jumping or notch like response, or the pedal just won’t function at all, so make sure you check the requirements of your equipment.

+### Calibration

+Pedalino like some of the more sophisticated effects and controllers incorporate a calibration utility that can mitigate some of the issues with pot rotation.
+There is normally a software option that allows the user to match the device to a specific expression pedal.
+This involves moving the pedal between it’s maximum and minimum settings and the device measuring the result.
+It then sets it’s internal parameters so that it recognizes where the maximum and minimum settings are of that particular pedal.
+This can often resolve problems of limited range.
+It’s important to calibrate all expression pedals.
+If the pedal is ever replaced, even with the same model, calibration should be run again.

 ## USB MIDI

 A MIDI firware for Arduino Uno/Mega is required for using USB MIDI.
 HIDUINO or mocoLUFA can be used.